MakeWeirdMusic/MakeWeirdMusic.github.io/_posts/interview/2017-05-28-hyung-ki-joo.markdown

 AG: Really, really difficult, complex music.
 {: .interviewer }

 HJ: You see, that comes down to--nothing against that person in particular, but <span class="important">it comes down to our general human inability or need for everything to be in boxes.
 To put things in categories.
-And that's why people struggle with things like Frank Zappa and [Nina Simone](https://en.wikipedia.org/wiki/Nina_Simone).</span> "Where are they?
+And that's why people struggle with things like Frank Zappa and [Nina Simone&nbsp;<i class="non-mwm fa fa-wikipedia-w" aria-hidden="true"></i>](https://en.wikipedia.org/wiki/Nina_Simone).</span> "Where are they?
 What genre?"
 Who cares?!
 Do you like it or do you not?
 Are you moved by them or are you not?
 {: .interviewee }

-If you look at people like [Glenn Gould](https://en.wikipedia.org/wiki/Glenn_Gould) or Leonard Bernstein or Freddie Mercury or [Jacques Brel](https://en.wikipedia.org/wiki/Jacques_Brel).
+If you look at people like [Glenn Gould&nbsp;<i class="non-mwm fa fa-wikipedia-w" aria-hidden="true"></i>](https://en.wikipedia.org/wiki/Glenn_Gould) or Leonard Bernstein or Freddie Mercury or [Jacques Brel&nbsp;<i class="non-mwm fa fa-wikipedia-w" aria-hidden="true"></i>](https://en.wikipedia.org/wiki/Jacques_Brel).
 These are guys that are not just singers or just composers, they're bigger.
 They're more varied.
 You can't just put them in one slot.
 It's like, "Oh, Bernstein wrote a musical, oh he wrote a serious symphony, oh he..."
 Who cares?!
 {: .interviewee }

 Why can't someone have many different facets?
-It's like [Woody Allen](https://en.wikipedia.org/wiki/Woody_Allen), whenever he tried to do something that was a bit more serious, he was torn apart.
+It's like [Woody Allen&nbsp;<i class="non-mwm fa fa-wikipedia-w" aria-hidden="true"></i>](https://en.wikipedia.org/wiki/Woody_Allen), whenever he tried to do something that was a bit more serious, he was torn apart.
 Why?
 It's like, "Oh wait, you're that comedy guy!
 You're that funny guy with the glasses that goes uh-da-bi-bi-bi-duh...
 You can't do serious stuff.
 It doesn't make sense."
-[Roald Dahl](https://en.wikipedia.org/wiki/Roald_Dahl)!
+[Roald Dahl&nbsp;<i class="non-mwm fa fa-wikipedia-w" aria-hidden="true"></i>](https://en.wikipedia.org/wiki/Roald_Dahl)!
 Do you know Roald Dahl?
 {: .interviewee }

 AG: Oh I love Roald Dahl.
 I've read almost everything!